-3.6 Houses should have adequate off road parking (at least two spaces, or possibly communal parking) and the buildings should not cover more than half the area of the plot.
-This should apply to extensions and demolition/rebuilds - if bungalows or houses are demolished they should be replaced like for like.
-Houses, be they new build, redeveloped or extended, need adequate space around them to provide for parking and also for a garden.
+3.6 Houses must have adequate off-road parking and the buildings should not cover more than 50% of the area of the plot.
+This will apply to extensions and demolition/rebuilds: if bungalows or houses are demolished, they should be replaced like for like.
+Houses be they new-build, redeveloped or extended, need adequate space around them to provide for parking and also for a garden.
 Gardens are important for family homes - to give children room to play - and also for wildlife and water management.
-The NPPF says in its Ministerial foreword that 'our natural environment is essential to our wellbeing'.
+The NPPF establishes in its environmental and social objectives and para 170 that our natural environment is essential to our wellbeing and an important consideration in an AONB.
 In these days of intensive development because of the need for housing, our gardens are places where we can, to a small extent, preserve this natural environment.
 It is felt that buildings should not cover more than 50% of the area of a dwelling's plot.
-It is possible that some of our attractive, traditional housing might not comply with this criterion; however when that housing was built there were far more communal areas available for children to play in, wildlife had more countryside to exist in, and there wasn't such a need for vehicular parking and storage; we live in an age of compromise!
+It is possible that some of our attractive, traditional housing might not comply with this criterion; however, when that housing was built there were far more communal areas available for children to play in, wildlife had more countryside to exist in, and there wasn't such a need for vehicular parking, boats and storage; we live in an age of compromise!

 3.7 None of these requirements would make houses unsuitable as second homes, but they do mean that permanent residents with average incomes may be able to own such houses, rather than the houses forever being unsuitable for permanent residency.
 Although there is a concern about the number of large holiday houses, second homeowners are a part of the community in the area; they are part and parcel of our villages in the 21st century.
 Second homes provide work for local people (gardening, cleaning, maintenance etc.) and their owners play their part in village life, even though they may be here for a limited amount of time.
 The concern is more related to the size and type of the houses that are being built for this second home market and the limitations of this housing stock for use as accommodation for other sectors of our community.
 They are dwellings incapable of being modified to suit people with different accommodation needs and, as such, do nothing to promote community cohesion.
+Smaller dwellings will enlarge the potential market for those interested and able to purchase a dwelling.

 3.8 Affordable/shared ownership, housing.
-Accommodation is needed for people and families in order to ensure that the village has a sustainable permanent population.
-If these people cannot afford to live here they move elsewhere and thus the continued existence of the amenities that we do have (school, shops etc.) becomes even more precarious.
+The escalating premium prices attached to housing in the Parish due to its location has highlighted the need for accommodation for local people and families in order to ensure that the village has a sustainable permanent population.
+If these people cannot afford to live here, they move elsewhere and thus the continued existence of the amenities that we do have (school, shops etc.) becomes even more precarious.
 Dispersal of the population, and its effect on the community, because of the unavailability of appropriate accommodation is very much a concern of the Borough, which is committed to affordable housing, and we look forward to its continued provision.
+It is affordable and social housing that is required within the Parish.